PS4 firmware update 7.50 causes error SU-42118-6, more issues

 Finally, more users are claiming that the update is not allowing the PS4 to connect to the Internet, a major issue they hadn’t met before installing it.

-Currently, Sony has yet to reply to these reports, but there’s a chance a new update might be coming soon and provide a patch to all those errors.
+Sony has yet to comment on these reports, but there’s a chance a new update might be coming soon and provide a patch to all those errors.

-The Japanese platform owner has issued the update yesterday, April 16, but – despite being halfway from a major release – it hasn’t been released with a proper changelog nor there are signals of changes to the OS or new features.

-The previous major firmware milestone, update 7.00, was released last October after several weeks of beta testing.